signalwire/digital_employees/server/Python_Examples/zen_cable/README.md

 - Python 3.10 or higher
 - SQLite3
-- ngrok (for local development with SignalWire)
+- ngrok (for local development with SignalWire) or replit
 - SignalWire account (for voice integration)

 ## Run on Replit